soumende1/Traffic-Sign-Classifier/project_writeup.md

 **Answer:**

-Rumor has it that data augmentation is the single best method to increase accuracy of the model.
+Data was augmented for those classes whose sample size was less than 800.
+Augmentation provides variety to the sample set and is the single best method to increase accuracy of the model.
 Because several classes in the data have far fewer samples than others the model will tend to be biased toward those classes with more samples.
-I implemented augmentation by creating copies of each sample for a class (sometimes several copies) in order to boost the number of samples for the class to 800 (if that class didn't already have at least 800 samples).
-Each copy is fed into a "jitter" pipeline that randomly translates, scales, warps, and brightness adjusts the image.
-I sought to keep the parameters for these transformations relatively conservative and keep the sign in the image recognizable.
-This was by far the most laborious part of the project, and it takes quite some time to run the code.
+The following classes were augmented as theri sample size were less than 800 .
+Class 0,6,14-16, 19-24, 26-30,32-34,36-37, 39-42.

-I also used the SciKit Learn train_test_split function to create a validation set out of the training set.
-I used 20% of the testing set to create the validation set.
+Then the SciKit Learn train_test_split function was used to create a validation set out of the training set.
+The split used was 80 % training set and 20% testing was set to create the validation set.

 ```python